apache/metron/site/develop/bylaws.md

 ---
 layout: page
-title: Apache Metron Bylaws
+title: Apache Metron (Incubating) Bylaws
 ---

 ## Introduction

-This document defines the bylaws under which the Apache Metron project operates.
+This document defines the bylaws under which the Apache Metron (Incubating) project operates.
 It defines the roles and responsibilities of the project, who may vote, how voting works, how conflicts are resolved, etc.